tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 **Previous version**<br>

 **Abstract**<br>
 This document is a user's guide for the BDQ standard, describing the organization and use of the bdqffdq: ontology.
 The Fitness For Use Framework ontology formally describes the terms and relationships between them for evaluating the quality of biodiversity data.
 Because of its comprehensive nature, the Fitness For Use Framework supports varied interpretations and uses by different stakeholders.
-The Framework also provides a base for the bdq: and bdqcore: namespace vocabularies.
+The Framework also provides a base for the bdq: and bdqtest: namespace vocabularies.

 **Authors**<br>
 [Lee Belbin](https://orcid.org/0000-0001-8900-6203) ([Blatant Fabrications](https://www.wikidata.org/wiki/Q130304884)), [Arthur D. Chapman](https://orcid.org/0000-0003-1700-6962) ([Australian Biodiversity Information Services](http://www.wikidata.org/entity/Q100600913)), [Paul J. Morris](https://orcid.org/0000-0002-3673-444X) ([Museum of Comparative Zoology, Harvard University](http://www.wikidata.org/entity/Q1420782)), [John Wieczorek](https://orcid.org/0000-0003-1144-0290) ([Rauthiflor LLC](http://www.wikidata.org/entity/Q98382028))